-These guidelines contain information for the Murray-Darling Basin Economic Development Program Round 2 grants.
+These guidelines contain information for Round 3 grants under the Murray-Darling Basin Economic Development Program.

 You must read and understand these guidelines before filling out an application.

 This document sets out:

 - the purpose of the grant program/grant opportunity - the eligibility and assessment criteria - how grant applications are considered and selected - how grantees are notified and receive grant payments - how grantees will be monitored and evaluated - responsibilities and expectations in relation to the opportunity.